 A System Breakdown Structure (SBS) is useful as an abstraction of the system composition, and as a single structure to which all the requirements can be linked.
-The coverage
+The will best express the system for the audience of that model.

 Models can link to a Product Breakdown Structure (PBS) to allow linking to a PLM environment.